 Polymerase inhibitors.
 Novel broad-spectrum synthetic adenosine analogues including GS-5734 and BCX4430 have been shown to protect animals through the inhibition of viral RNA polymerase (80-82).
 Mice treated with BCX4430 (timing of treatment related to infection not reported) were 100% and 90% protected against EBOV challenge respectively(82).
 In NHPs, BCX4430 administered for 12 days 30-120 minutes after virus challenge protected 4 of 6 (66.7%) monkeys when treated with 16mg/kg twice daily and 100% of animals if treated with 25mg/kg twice daily (83).
 Similarly, cynomolgus macaques were protected from Marburg infection when treated with 15mg/kg BCX4430 as late as 48 hours after infection and continuing twice daily for 14 days.
 Survival was associated with a decrease in viremia, LFT and coagulation testing abnormalities but effects of therapy on symptoms were not reported.
 GS-5734 has broad spectrum in vitro antiviral activity including against Ebola Zaire (Kikwit and Makona variants) as well as Ebola-Sudan, and Marburg virus with EC50 = 0.01 to 0.20uM in multiple human cell types (80, 81).
 Delayed treatment up to day 3 (after the detection of viremia) with 3mg/kg of GS-5734 protected 50% of NHPs whereas administration of a loading dose of 10mg/kg followed either by 3 or10 mg/kg/day for 11 days resulted in 100% survival (80, 81).

 Other therapies.
 Recombinant nematode protein, rNAPc2, inhibits the tissue factor VIIa-mediated-coagulation pathway and has been evaluated as a treatment or PEP strategy given the association of hemorrhagic complications with death in filovirus disease.
-When administered to NHPs 24 hours post infection (subcutaneously, 30μg/kg daily) and continued daily for 8 days only 33% (1/3) of challenged animals were protected but the mean time to death was prolonged (84).
+When administered to NHPs 24 hours post infection (subcutaneously, 30μg/kg daily) and continued daily for 8 days, only 33% (1/3) of challenged animals were protected but the mean time to death was prolonged (84).
 In rhesus macaques challenged with Marburg virus and treated 10 minutes post challenge with the same dose of rNAPc2 and continued daily for 14 days only 1 of 6 animals survived(85).
 Similar results were obtained with rhAPC when administered intravenously for 7 days starting 30-60 min after MARV challenge(86).
 These agents have not been tested in EVD patients to date.

 Brincidofovir, an oral nucleotide analog, with activity against a range of DNA viruses and currently in phase III studies for treating adenovirus infections and preventing cytomegalovirus infections in transplant recipients, was reported to have some inhibitory effect on EBOV in cell culture.
 The possible anti-EBOV mechanism of inhibition in vitro remains to be determined.
 Brincidofovir was evaluated in an open label Phase II trial in Liberia (NCT02271347), but this trial was stopped due to a lack of enrollment, and no further studies are anticipated (87, 88).